-Kim Komando – “America’s Digital Goddess” – is one of American’s most successful radio hosts and Web entrepreneurs – and a trusted guide to millions through the thickets of today’s digital lifestyle.
+Kim Komando, America’s Digital Goddess®, is one of America’s most successful radio hosts and web entrepreneurs, and she’s a trusted guide to millions through the thickets of today’s digital lifestyle.

-“The Kim Komando Show,” a three-hour call-in weekly radio show on technology, and Komando’s daily “Digital Minute” news reports, are heard on hundreds of radio stations across the country and hundreds more around the world.
-Her busy website, daily newsletters, numerous books, and weekly USA Today column reach millions of others.
+The Kim Komando Show, a three-hour call-in weekly radio show on technology, and Komando’s daily Consumer Tech Update news reports are heard on hundreds of radio stations across the country and hundreds more around the world.
+Her busy website, daily newsletters, numerous eBooks, and weekly “USA Today” column reach millions of others.

-“It’s not about techies and computer-troubleshooting anymore,” she says.
-“It’s now about a lifestyle – the lifestyle of a digital age.—Kim Komando
+It’s not about techies and computer-troubleshooting anymore.
+It’s now about a lifestyle – the lifestyle of a digital age.—Kim Komando